asbjornh/vscode-module-templates/README.md

 ### displayName

-Required.
+Optional.
 This name is used when selecting a template to create from.
+If this property is empty, the template will not be shown in the template selector (this can be useful if you create templates that are just for inheritance).

 ### defaultPath

 Optional.
 A path relative to the workspace root.
 When running the extension from the command palette files will be output to this path.
 When running from the right-click menu this option has no effect.

+### extends

+Optional.
+List of template ids (string).
+When set, the template objects corresponding to the given ids are merged into the current template (overriding left to right, current template last).
+Questions are also merged, and files are concatenated.
+In short, you get all properties, files and questions from the inherited templates.
+See below for example.

 ### folder